jonasbucherETH/sushi_internship/README.md

 * check which inputs are actually needed in the observeEvents

-# 14.02.2023 - Colour choice implementation continued
+# 14.02.2023 - Colour choice implementation continued; upload shiny app to rs_connect

 ### Notes & updates